stacklok/mockllm/README.md

 # Mock LLM Server

-A movi LLM server that mimics OpenAI's API format.
+A mock LLM server that mimics OpenAI's API format.
 Instead of calling an actual language model, it uses predefined responses from a YAML configuration file.

 This is made for when you want a deterministic response for testing or development purposes.